embassy-rs/atomic-polyfill/README.md

 - Native: No polyfilling is performed, the native `core::sync::atomic::AtomicXX` is reexported.
 - Full: Both load/store and compare-and-set operations are polyfilled.

+Polyfilling requires a [`critical-section`](https://github.com/rust-embedded/critical-section) implementation for the current target.
+Check the `critical-section` README for details.

 ## Target support

 The right polyfill level is automatically picked based on the target and the atomic width: